RockefellerArchiveCenter/reading-room-manual/index.md

 *	Licking fingers to turn pages
 *	Removing plastic or metal fasteners

 If specific preservation issues arise during your shift, consult the Guide to Collection Concerns (M:\Collections Management\Collection Management Guides\Preservation).
-These issues will then be addressed after the researcher has completed using the records and they have been removed from the Reading Room.
+These issues will then be addressed after the researcher has completed using the records and the records have been removed from the Reading Room.

 ### Assisting Researchers
 During a desk shift, researchers may ask you a variety of questions.
 Some will be reference questions and others may be how-to questions that are answered elsewhere in this manual.
-For reference questions for which you don’t know how to find the answer, ask a member of a reference team using the organizational chart as a guide (S:\Inter-Office\Reference\Reading Room Information).
+For reference questions for which you do not know how to find the answer, ask a member of a reference team using the organizational chart as a guide (S:\Inter-Office\Reference\Reading Room Information).

 ### Signing a Researcher Out of the Reading Room
 When researchers are ready to leave for the day, confirm whether they are returning and when, and ask which materials they have finished using.
 They should also give you their Out cards.
 Complete the cart note with the relevant information of what can be returned and what is on hold.